Daniel Günther: Career in state politics

+Günter first became the Minister-President of Schleswig-Holstein on 28 June 2017.
+He was his party's lead candidate for the 2022 Schleswig-Holstein State Election in which the party was the lead vote-getter with 43.4%.

+As one of the state's representatives at the Bundesrat, Günther also serves on the Committee on Foreign Affairs.

 Role in national politics

 Günther was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2017 and 2022.
 In the – failed – negotiations to form a coalition government with the Christian Social Union in Bavaria (CSU), the Free Democratic Party (FDP) and the Green Party following the 2017 national elections, he was part of the 19-member delegation of the CDU.
 In the ensuing negotiations with the Social Democrats, he led the working group on transport and infrastructure, this time alongside Thomas Strobl and Sören Bartol.

 Together with Bernd Althusmann, Monika Grütters, Michael Kretschmer and Armin Laschet, Günther co-chaired the CDU’s national convention in Berlin in February 2018.
-Daniel Günther was his party's lead candidate for the 2022 Schleswig-Holstein State Election in which the party was the lead vote-getter with 43.4%.